-My standard fee is $120 for individual per 50 minute session, $150 couples and $180 for families.
+My standard fee is $150 for individuals per 50-minute session, $180 couples and $200 for families.
 I have limited reduced fee sliding scale slots available.
-Fee will vary for longer sessions, special counseling session packages and groups.
+Fees will vary for longer sessions, special counseling session packages and groups.

 Reduced fee slots are available for MFT Trainee and Intern BBS required personal therapy hours.

 I currently am in network with MHN, HealthNet, Cigna, Lyra and Concern Health.

 This means, that if you have PPO insurance plan not listed, a portion of my fee is usually reimbursable.

 The confidentiality of your therapy sessions is one of the most important parts of the process.
 Insurance providers require, at times, detailed information about a diagnosis and our work together.
 As such, I have chosen to be an out-of-network provider for most insurances.
 This means that your covered amount may be less than with an in-network provider.
 I can still provide you with a bill for your insurance, but I do not have to report as much about our therapy as an in-network provider is required to submit.

 Paying for your own therapy rather than going through your insurance company can provide you with a greater sense of control over your treatment.
 You want to evaluate whether the actual financial benefit outweighs the downsides of compromising your privacy, choosing a limited coverage that may not meet your treatment needs, and most importantly, restricting your choice of providers.

 Flexible Spending Accounts (FSA) and Healthcare Spending Accounts (HSA)